 Following discussions at the AGM on 5th March, we held a Special General Meeting on 23rd July, in the communal garden.
 This was to discuss and vote on a change to the Tenancy Agreement involving the maintenance of the site.
 This was required as the required maitenance needs to be spread more fairly amongst the memers of the Society, rather than just a handful of volunteers.

 It was agreed by the all attendees (with one abstention) that the Tenancy Agreement will now include a mandatory three hours of maintenance work on the communal areas of the sites by all tenants.
-The finer details will be sorted out beofre the rents are paid for next year and tenants will have the option to sign up for one of the Monthly Working Parties where numbers allow or carry out their three hours on tasks agreed by a committee member..
+Tenants will have the option to sign up for one of the Monthly Working Parties where numbers allow or carry out their three hours on tasks agreed by a committee member..
 Any tenant who cannot or is unwilling to complete their three hours will have a penalty charge of £25 added to their rent.

 Bonfires can be lit after sunset (16:30) on November 4th, 5th & 6th.
 Natural materials only, no plastic,rubber or anything that will cause noxious smoke.

 Please remember that bonfires are only permitted on days advertised by the committee.

 Incinerator bins are allowed under strict conditions.
 Please ensure you follow the Bonfire Guidelines!